dotnet/arcade/Documentation/CorePackages/Signing.md

 ```
 #### 4. How to remove all preconfigured signing information?

-To remove *all* preconfigured signing information put the following snippet in your `build\Signing.props` file:
+To remove *all* preconfigured signing information put the following snippet in your `eng\Signing.props` file:

 ```xml
 <ItemGroup>